 Their exhibit is currently available for viewing at the Museum Boijmans Van Beuningen in Rotterdam.
 They are not only showing off their products, but are also growing algae in the museum’s pond, which they use to print objects as part of a demonstration.

-The emerging interest in bio-based printing materials could be a solution to a long-standing problem in 3D printing: the over-reliance on plastics and materials harmful to the environment.
+The emerging interest in bio-based 3D printing materials could be a solution to a long-standing problem in 3D printing: the over-reliance on oil based polymers and materials harmful to the environment.
 This research could allow for natural and easily growable materials to take centre stage.
-They appear to behave like polymers, so it’s a matter of how the field progresses.
 So far, the only problem appears to be that of scaling up the growth system to be as efficient as that of polymers.